MichalKrzyzanowski/FinalYearProject2022/README.md

 Make sure to setup the enviroment variables correctly & use the x64 lib files.
 Once you have the libraries setup, you can open up the SDLBox2DStuff sln file using vs2019 or later and build the solution.
+Once you have the build, copy over the following directories from any of the project directories or create them into your build directory:
+- levels
+- results
+- assets (needs LemonMilk.otf TTF)

 # Controls
 **Mouse:** Navigation

+Once that's finished, your build should be good to go.
+Also, a Debug build works best right now!

 **Left Mouse Button:** Selecting & placing shapes. interacting with UI elements such as level selection list